Follow these ten golf cart safety tips to prevent any risks.

 8. Be of Age

 A class C drivers license is required to operate a golf cart.
-This means you should never let children or unlicensed drivers operate your golf cart.
+Therefore you should never let children or unlicensed drivers operate your golf cart.

 If you have a license but are under 16 years of age, you need to have the supervision of a fully-licensed driver.
-Anyone licensed over the age of 18 can drive a golf cart with no supervision.
+Anyone licensed over the age of 18 can drive a golf cart unsupervised.

 9. Avoid Bad Weather